apalache-mc/apalache/CONTRIBUTING.md

 1. CI prepares a release, and opens a PR with the version changes and release notes.
 These are triggered every Monday by a cron job or [manually via the GitHub UI][github-ui].
+   - The scheduled releases increment the patch number.
+   - Use the _Version_ input field to manually specify the version to release.

    <img src="./trigger-release.png" alt="How to trigger a release" width="700px">
 2. A human reviews the PR, approves it, and **merges** (_DO NOT SQUASH OR